pongsirichatkaew/book-store-api/README.md

 - apps: Contains microservices for handling specific business logic.
 - libs: Contains shared libraries for common functionality across services.

-- Enhance this starter application so that upon startup it loads the data from [./src/quotes.ts](./src/quotes.ts) into a MongoDB collection named 'prices'.

 ## How to start a project: